fire2a/.github/README.md

 The container runs the latest version of QGIS with all of our tools without having to manually build and configure the application on your system.
 The container is compatible with both Podman and Docker.
 We recommend using Podman, but the instructions found here are easily translated into Docker.
+### Everything that is not saved to the container directory `/mnt` will be lost once the container stops running.
 ## TL;DR

 ```bash